patriknyblad/add-pr-checks/README.md

 # Inputs

 - `token`: Your Github API token.
 Recommended to use as a secret ${{ secrets.GITHUB_TOKEN }}
-- `checks-path`: The path to where you are generating all the checks YAML/JSON files in your build, this supports glob patterns.
+- `checks-path`: (optional) The path to where you are generating all the checks YAML/JSON files in your build, this supports glob patterns.
+- `checks`: (optional) An array of checks you want to add to the PR directly from your workflow.

 # Check file format